 Tim’s passion continues to focus on active-duty Peer-Led Support-Groups for those combatting Invisible Wounds as a wounded warrior.
 His return to Germany and his ministry with TWJ has given the opportunity for a Christ-Focused Military Resiliency Center for the approximately 75,000 American military families serving in and transitioning through Germany.
 The Warrior’s Journey is excited about working with local churches and military chaplains, with Tim directing the charge, to bring opportunities for military members and their families to find deeper levels of resiliency through faith in Christ.

-The ‘Kaiserslautern Military Community’ is surrounded by 10 military installations, contains the largest settlement of Americans outside of the U.S.A., is the transient location for service members deploying to/from the combat zone, & Landstuhl is the primary medical hub for those ill/wounded across Europe, Africa, & the Middle East.
+The ‘Kaiserslautern Military Community’ is surrounded by ten military installations and contains the largest settlement of Americans outside of the U.S. It is also the transient location for service members deploying to/from the combat zone.
+Landstuhl is the primary medical hub for those ill/wounded across Europe, Africa, and the Middle East.

-Reverend Timothy P. Carentz Sr.
+Reverend Dr. Timothy P. Carentz Sr.

 Please “Like” TheKMCR on Facebook HERE